wilsonglasser/igbinary/README.md

 /opt/lib/php/extensions/no-debug-non-zts-20121212/apcu.so
 ```

-Similar approach should work for APC.
+A similar approach should work for APC.

 ### Installing on Windows